-If you are diagnosed and meet the criteria for an Autism What is Attention Deficit Disorder?
-Spectrum Disorder, you and in some cases your family, may have a lot of questions.
-You will be offered up to ADD is a developmental condition, beginning in childhood and often continues into later life.
-The young two more appointments to discuss the implications of person may have difficulty in maintaining attention the diagnosis for you and what support may be helpful and concentration, sometimes may have impulsive for you.
-This is not compulsory and not everyone feels they need this and decline the offer. behaviour.
+Outcome of an adult ADHD/ASC assessment If you are diagnosed and meet the criteria for an autism spectrum disorder, you and in some cases your family, may have a lot of questions.
+You will be offered up to two more appointments to discuss the implications of the diagnosis for you and what support may be helpful for you.
+This is not compulsory and not everyone feels they need this and decline the offer.
+Depending where you live, you may also be offered further specialist health or social care interventions from the Service which will be discussed with you at the time.
+You can speak with the adult assessment team by calling 01924 316490.
+Children and young people's mental health (including Kirklees Keep in Mind and CAMHS) What is Mental Health?